Tomme/dbt-athena/README.md

 The following features of dbt are not implemented on Athena:
 * Snapshots

+### Recommended dbt Packages

+[dbt_utils](https://hub.getdbt.com/dbt-labs/dbt_utils/latest/) is a useful package that provides a series of configurable tests and macros to streamline development.

+If using the [dbt_utils](https://hub.getdbt.com/dbt-labs/dbt_utils/latest/) package, it is also recommended to also install [athena_utils](https://hub.getdbt.com/lalalilo/athena_utils/latest/) which provides Athena support for various cross-database functions.

 #### Known issues

 * Quoting is not currently supported